kyberdrb/installed_packages_linux/README.md

                     usbipd: info: listening on 0.0.0.0:3240
                     usbipd: info: listening on :::3240

-                - or in daemonized mode with
+                - or in non-blocking/daemonized mode with

                         sudo usbipd &